Mobile insurer Trōv is targeting millenials with new on-demand app

 In terms of pricing, you can select your protection level.
 The more you're willing to fork out on cover, the higher your payout will be.
 For example, you could choose to protect your iPhone 6s for anywhere from $0.40 per day up to $0.55 per day.
 Similarly, a Macbook can be protected from $0.58 per day to $0.81 per day.

 The prices will vary from product to product, differing based on how old they are.
-The prices will also change based on customers' history with Trōv, which will grow over time.
-This means that if you don't need to make many claims your excess will go down over time.
+Also, prices will change based on customers' history with Trōv, which will grow over time.
+This means that if you don't need to make many claims your excess will gradually decrease.

 The app's design is relatively simple.
 You add items to your policy, swipe to protect what's important to you at the time, select the type of coverage and price that you want for each item and swipe and text to claim damage, loss or theft.